 As indicated by the above fees section, Raymond James' fee structure is far from simple.
 On the flip side, the extensive fee table also illustrates how many advisory program options clients have to choose from.
 If you decide to become a client, just be sure you fully understand what fees you will be paying, including those that are charged in addition to asset-based fees.
 Raymond James notes that the asset-based fee that clients pay for its advisory programs may be allocated differently depending on the program, which may disincentivize advisors to recommend certain programs to clients with smaller accounts.

-Though disclosures aren’t uncommon for massive wealth management firms like Raymond James, it is always crucial to do your homework and ask questions.
+Raymond James has 100 disclosures reported on its Form ADV.
+Though disclosures aren’t uncommon for large wealth management firms like Raymond James, it is always crucial to do your homework and ask questions.

 Opening an Account With Raymond James

 To find a Raymond James advisor near you, simply go to the firm's website and click on the “Find Advisor” button on the far right of the screen.
 You can then enter your zip code or the last name of a specific advisor into the search bar.
 The results will show you all of the advisors within a specified radius, which can be adjusted.
 From there, you can view each advisor or branch's website and reach out using the contact information provided.

 To establish a managed account with Raymond James, investors must fully fund the account to the required minimum account level and submit all account opening paperwork and documentation.
 A client must also sign an investment management agreement.
 The firm will not consider an account to be managed until all of the above is completed and processed.

 Once you've established your account, you and your advisor will have a conversation about your needs, concerns, objectives, family and values.
 Based on that information, you will develop a comprehensive financial plan.
 The firm will collaborate with your other professionals, such as your attorney and accountant.
 You can access your latest account information online through Investor Access.